Assistive Devices and Technology for Low Vision

 There are a variety of handheld and household devices that can help make everyday activities easier with MD.
-Some people use one or two, while others might have many assistive devices.
+Some people use 1 or 2, while others might have many assistive devices.
 As your vision changes over the course of your macular degeneration, you might find yourself using some of these at different points of the condition.
-Some of these devices include1:
+Some of these devices include:1

 - Handheld and desktop magnifiers: These come in a variety of strengths, as well as contrasting color options, to help you see better.
 You can bring these with you to different areas of the house, or use them to assist you with various things you do, like reading or sewing.

 - Adaptive devices: Large-numbered clocks, phones, and microwaves can help you see more easily; talk functions on clocks can tell you the time.

 - Large-print reading materials: Many publishers print large-print books; these are often accessible from the library; there are also audiobooks through special apps, at the library, and for purchase.